hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/what-is-mssql.md

 ## What is SQL and T-SQL

-SQL (Structured Query Language) is a domain-specific language to manage data in a RDBMS.
+SQL (Structured Query Language) is a domain-specific language to manage data in an RDBMS.
 The scope of SQL includes data query, data manipulation, data definition, and data access control.

-MS SQL Server has it's own proprietary query language called Transact-SQL or T-SQL to interact with MS SQL Server.
+MS SQL Server has its proprietary query language called Transact-SQL or T-SQL to interact with MS SQL Server.
-You can run T-SQL queries via SQL Server Utility available in SQL Server Management Studio (SSMS) or via `sqlcmd` utility.
+You can run T-SQL queries via SQL Server Utility available in SQL Server Management Studio (SSMS) or via the `sqlcmd` utility.

 ## Tools that use T-SQL